browserslist/browserslist/README.md

 ### `.browserslistrc`

 Separated Browserslist config should be named `.browserslistrc` and have browsers queries split by a new line.
+Each line is combined with the `or` combiner.
 Comments starts with `#` symbol:

 ```yaml
 # Browsers that we support